SiloCityLabs/Cuttlephone/docs/generated-models.md

 ---

 # Generated models
 Below you'll find models of every available phone case with every available variation.
-I generate a new batch with each significant revision of the program. {% for material in site.data.case_materials %} For {{ material.material }} print with {{material.example}}. {% endfor %}.
-Read the [print guide](/guides/print-guide/)
+I generate a new batch with each significant revision of the program.

+{% for material in site.data.case_materials %} For {{ material.material }} cases, print with {{material.example}}. {% endfor %} Read the [3D printing guide](/guides/print-guide/) for more tips.

 <!-- loop through phone_case.json, copied over from build script -->
 {% for model in site.data.phone_case.parameterSets %}